marcindulak/gpaw-on-aws/README.md

 The total cost of ownership of a tiny, inefficient data center running a single GPAW project is 3500 USD per month.
 Thist cost if higher than running the project on Niflheim, and nevertheless about half the price of an AWS cluster of c4.4xlarge reserved instances run in Frankfurt bound for a 1-year contract, paid upfront.
-Taking into account the surprisingly low performance of the c4.4xlarge AWS instances, the cost of running on AWS is even less attractive.
+Taking into account hyper-threading on the c4.4xlarge AWS instances, the cost of running on AWS is even less (almost 2 times) attractive.
 Note however that the same instances on a 3-year term contract in an US region costs only 4000 USD per month, with an effective hourly price of c4.4xlarge in N. Virgina is 0.3437 USD / hour / instance.